IIT Kanpur Launches KALA GRAM Design Development Centre to Revitalize Traditional Crafts

 Dr. Monika Thakur, coordinator of KALA GRAM, mentioned that the Centre would provide a space for artisans to experiment with new tools and techniques, discover market trends, and learn packaging strategies.
 She added that collaborations with design institutions and studios will facilitate these exchanges.

-This initiative, supported by CSR funds from Philip Morris International’s India affiliate (IPM), has already had a positive impact on women’s empowerment.
-Madam Anushree Lakshminarayan, Director of External Affairs at PMI, commended the project’s efforts in empowering local artisans.
+This initiative, supported by CSR funds from Philip Morris International inc. (PMI)’s India affiliate IPM India Wholesale Trading Private Limited (IPM India), has already had a positive impact on women’s empowerment.
+Madam Anushree Lakshminarayanan, Director of External Affairs at IPM India, commended the project’s efforts in empowering local artisans.

 IIT Kanpur remains committed to fostering innovation while preserving India’s rich cultural heritage.
 Through initiatives like KALA GRAM, the institute is not only supporting the livelihoods of rural artisans but also bridging the gap between traditional craft and contemporary design.
 This project reflects IIT Kanpur’s mission to contribute to sustainable development and empowerment through education and skill-building.